LeorYom/CPE487Project/README.md

 ## Responsibilities
 ### This is a list of what we worked on in the projects
 ### Ryan Tierney
 * Found a way to use all the display boards.
-4 displays for the seconds counter and the other 4 displays for the coin counter.
+4 displays for the seconds/score counter and the other 4 displays for the coin counter.
+* Implement the coin entities, including their drawing and behavior.
+* Started the coin counter, and getting the counter to be applied onto the left 4 displays.
 * Allowed the coins to change position each time it regenerated in the game allowing randomness.
 ### Leor Yomtobian
-* Configuring all the LEDs on the board and incorporating it in the game
+* Configuring all the LEDs on the board and incorporating it in the game, including the streak LED that activates after collecting enough coins
+* Created the flag system for the coin counter coin counter allowing them to be counted correctly
-* Created the coin counter and the 2 coins on the game.
-We could have added a 3rd coin, but the game would have become too easy.
+* Modified the speed, shape, and position of the train entities to better fit the object of the game
+* Modified vga_sync, vga_top, and subway.xdc to allow for the implementation of the new game mechanics
 ## Difficulties
 1. The red and blue led's would only flash for a nanosecond which made it very difficult to see if you hit a coin or not since the coin was using flag so it would count by one.
 We saw that the counter would work perfectly if it was seconds + 4, which would keep the light on for a second.
 We tried using one second or two seconds for the light, but we dealt with many issues.
 The issues were either double counting the coin, the light staying on forever, only working on every other coin.
 We realized it would only work at 4 seconds or higher which is how we came up with the coin streak.
 2. The coin counter would register a coin count multiple times per a single contact with the coin.
 This issue was resolved by immplementing a using the flag and flag reset signals that can be found in subway.vhd: